ERM-Systems/ERM/documentation/coding-assistants.md

 # AI Coding Assistants

 This document provides guidance for AI tools and developers using AI
-assistance when contributing to the ERM.
+assistance when contributing to ERM.

 AI tools helping with ERM development should follow the standard
 development process.